boslab/structured-water/README.md

 The goal was to find a ratio of glycerol, DMSO, and media that behaved like a thick liquid or gel at –20 °C and vitrified the cells.
 Additionally, the solution had to exert the minimum osmotic stress necessary to activate the Hog1 (high osmolarity glycerol) orthologues of diverse fungi.

+The value of the real parameters is error-tolerant ±5 °C as long as the inoculated solution remains viscous and not crystals.
+The tradeoff is between a simple formula that works, and a precise one that targets the exact glass transition temperature.

 The main physical parameters I considered were freezing point by weight, osmotic pressure and related measurements like gravity and water potential, and the miscibility and solubility in water.
 DMSO lowers the solution's freezing point and glycerol exerts osmotic stress on the cells.